National Association of Canine Scent Work, LLC®

 No dogs will be allowed in the spectator area.
 No unentered dogs with spectators are allowed at the event.

 An adult accompanying a minor must be present during the searches.

-Participants are not allowed to watch the testing at any time.
+Handlers are not allowed to watch the searches at any time.

 Animal Care Center

 All Test related questions, contact Brenda at email@example.com.